Press Council History

 Throughout the process, the Press Industry Steering Committee maintained contact and met on several occasions with the Minister for Justice and his officials to ensure that the Department's views were taken into consideration.
 With the establishment of the Press Council of Ireland in June 2007, and of the Office of the Press Ombudsman in January 2008, the Press Industry Steering Committee ceased its work.

 The Press Council of Ireland has 13 members, each of whom is appointed by an independent Appointments Committee.
 The Committee was appointed in the first instance by the Press Industry Steering Committee.
-Future appointments to the Committee will be made by the Press Council.
+Future appointments to the Committee are made by the Press Council.
+See current membership here